 Massive Open Online Courses or MOOCs have grown in membership and influence since their introduction at the beginning of the 21st century.
 Research on these courses and their communities has focused primarily on learning outcomes for participants and economic sustainability for course producers.
 This study focuses on how learner and community attitudes toward giving, gift economics, and community expectations could positively influence learner experience and lead to a greater sense of belonging, ownership and collaborative production in a MOOC.
 Twenty-one interviews and 221 surveys were completed with learners from a single set of MIT online courses to create three learner archetypes, the Audit Learner (free rider), Credential Seeker (paying participant) and the CTA (volunteer teaching assistant).
 The research compares self-assessed feelings against the other groups as well as against two attitudes scales, the LOTR scale for general attitudes and Helping Attitudes Scale for prosocial behavior.
 Three archetypal attitudes are discussed to give depth to historical philosophical and behavioral research on the nature of ‘the gift’ and gift economics in several social contexts.
 Gratitude_x finds varied attitudes and rich contrast between the three archetypal senses toward gifts and public goods.
 Audit learners are most grateful for receiving something free but still feel some obligation to help others in return.
 CTAs experience the most wonder, gratitude, and sense of responsibility to give something back to the community.
 They demonstrate the highest helping attitudes rating of all three groups.
 Credential seekers still experience a sense of being a part of something greater than themselves.
 This research recommends that opportunities for the giving of gifts in the form of voluntary participation and opportunities for collaboration be a part of future online course offerings.
 Further research should be completed to compare sentiment and attitudes uncovered here with actual course production and participation data.

 Thank you to all the participants in the MITx MicroMasters in SCM courses who responded so generously to my survey and interview requests.
 This book is dedicated to you.
 Your devotion to learning and the online community is an inspiration to me and to many others.
-Gratitude to James Read, Lars Fischer and the community of teachers assembled for creating the MassArt MDes as a vibrant place to mix the study of design and business innovation.
-Your encouragement and openness made this paper possible.
-Thank you to my classmates, Chen, David, Eliza, Joe, Mo, Raquel, and Shailee for your endless attention as we iterated and irritated together over the last two years.
-Gratitude to Nate Lippens, for anchoring me to do something real and serving as my artistic advisor.
+Gratitude to James Read, Lars Fischer and everyone at MassArt MDes as a vibrant place to mix the study of design and business innovation.
+Thank you to Chen, David, Eliza, Joe, Mo, Raquel, and Shailee for your endless attention as we iterated and irritated.
+Gratitude to Nate Lippens as artistic advisor.
 Thank you to Chris Caplice, Eva Ponce, Inma Borrella, Lita Das, Yinjin Lee and many others at MIT who advised and helped review this work.
-Finally, thank you to Taka for putting up with me always going on and on about it.

 Introduction – Gratitude_x